Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Estimation strategies for count-valued ERGMs

 \subsection{Contrastive Divergence}

-One alternative to either numerical approximation of expected statistics or of log likelihood ratios (as in MCMLE) is to use a local approximation to the gradient of the likelihood in regions of the support ``near'' the observed data.
+One alternative to either numerical approximation of expected statistics or of log likelihood ratios is to use a local approximation to the gradient of the likelihood in regions of the support ``near'' the observed data.
 This is the essential idea behind contrastive divergence (CD) \citep{hinton_training_2002}, a method originally introduced in the machine learning literature for scalable inference that is particularly well-suited to ERGMs and other exponential families \citep{ascuncion.et.al:icml:2010,krivitsky_using_2017}.
 CD can be employed for both valued and unvalued graphs, and greatly reduces computational time by using using only very short MCMC chains starting at the observed data, depending on neither sample convergence nor burn-in.
 It is, however, an approximate technique that optimizes a function closely related to the pseudo-likelihood \citep{ascuncion.et.al:icml:2010}, and thus shares some of the drawbacks of the MPLE.
-Here, we compare CD with other estimators for count-valued ERGMs, showing that it has good first-order performance but poor calibration for small-edge-variance data, with estimation quality badly deteriorating when edge variance is high.
+These properties make CD a reasonable seeding method that offers MCMLE with starting values for estimators, as starting values close to the MLE is known to help reduce iteration rounds and avoid convergence failures for MCMC algorithms. \cite{krivitsky_using_2017} found that MPLE typically outperformed CD as a seeding method for MCMLE in the binary ERGM regime; but since MPLE has not yet been implemented for valued ERGMs, CD currently serves as the default seeding method for MCMLE in the \texttt{statenet} package for valued graphs.
+Here, we evaluate CD both as a standalone method and a seeding method, in comparison with MPLE, for MCMLE.